velazquez638/interfaz/README.md

-After thar the user have two options see the main books (books which have more views)
+After that the user have two options see the main books (books which have more views)

 ![](pictures/Captura3.PNG)